 A friend once told me “poker isn’t poker unless it hurts”.
 He was talking about playing real poker for play money.
 It’s a funny line, but I no longer agree with his statement.
 You can play real poker for fake money – and I think doing so adds an important tool into your arsenal as you try to improve your game.
 That tool is the ability to practice.

 I think that most people (like my friend above) have trouble playing poker for play money because they aren’t focused on the correct goals.
 Ask 100 people what the goal of playing poker is, and I think the majority will tell you “to win money”.
 While they’re not wrong, I tend to look at things a little differently.
-To me, poker is a game of constant decisions, and if your goal is to focus on making good decisions as often as possible, then winning pots and money will follow.
+To me, poker is a game of constant decisions, and if your goal is to make good decisions as often as possible and let winning pots and money follow.

 Once you look at poker this way, then playing for fake money becomes easier.
 You can fire up a play money game with the goal of practicing making good decisions.
 Because there’s no real money involved, you can tailor a play money session to practice certain situations – perhaps playing in 3bet pots,